root-project/root/gui/webdisplay/Readme.md

 ## Compilation with QT5 WebEngine support

 This is alternative implementation of local display, using chromium from Qt5.
+It should provide very similar functionality as CEF (beside batch mode).
+Biggest advantage - one gets Qt5 libraris for all platforms through normal package managers.
-Idea to have easy possibility to embed ROOT panels (TCanvas, TBrowser) in Qt applications.
+Later one will provide possibility to embed ROOT panels (TCanvas, TBrowser, TFitPanel) directly in Qt applications.

 1. Install libqt5-qtwebengine and libqt5-qtwebengine-devel packages